Top 10 Things to Do in Sarajevo

 The Jewish Museum of Bosnia and Herzegovina is an annex of the Museum of Sarajevo and is housed in well preserved Old Jewish Temple, which is considered one of the loveliest exhibit spaces in Bosnia and Herzegovina.
 The space is rather small but crammed with lots of interesting and informative material and artifacts.
 Moreover, the structure of the temple makes it enjoyable to walk around.

-There can be seen an interesting and well-presented collection of Jewish documents, photographs and religious materials.
-The museum’s holdings testify to the centuries that Jews have been living in Sarajevo, from their arrival, up to the decimation of their community during the World War II, as well as to the enormous contributions they have made to the development of Bosnia and Herzegovina.
+There can be seen an interesting and well-presented collection of Jewish documents, photographs, and religious materials.
+The museum’s holdings testify to the centuries that Jews have been living in Sarajevo, from their arrival, up to the decimation of their community during World War II, as well as to the enormous contributions they have made to the development of Bosnia and Herzegovina.

 Ćevapi is a traditional grilled dish of minced meat, served as 5 – 10 pieces of meat in a flatbread (lepinja or somun), usually with chopped onions.
-The origin of the dish is oriental, probably Persian, but the Ottomans were the ones who together with their army spread it around the Middle East, Balkans and Mediterranean.
+The origin of the dish is oriental, probably Persian, but the Ottomans were the ones who together with their army spread it around the Middle East, Balkans, and the Mediterranean.

-Ćevapi from Sarajevo are famous due to their unique delicious taste.
+Ćevapi from Sarajevo are famous due to their uniquely delicious taste.
 You can try them in ćevabdžinica, a type of restaurant where ćevapi are prepared and served.
 You can find a lot of them all around Baščaršija.

-The Brew Pub is the first microbrewery in Sarajevo where you can try fresh domestic craft beer, as well as many other types of beer: Indian Pale Ale (IPA), American Pale Ale (APA), dark beer and Belgian beer.
+The Brew Pub is the first microbrewery in Sarajevo where you can try fresh domestic craft beer, as well as many other types of beer: Indian Pale Ale (IPA), American Pale Ale (APA), dark beer, and Belgian beer.

-Microbreweries, or beerhouses, are breweries that produce beer in small quantities and are characterized by their emphasis on quality, flavor and a range of brewing techniques.
+Microbreweries, or beerhouses, are breweries that produce beer in small quantities and are characterized by their emphasis on quality, flavor, and a range of brewing techniques.

-The Brew Pub has a pleasant interior dominated by wood and a warm, natural and homey atmosphere, just like many other pubs around the world.
+The Brew Pub has a pleasant interior dominated by wood and a warm, natural, and homey atmosphere, just like many other pubs around the world.
 You can enjoy the selection of fresh and finely-brewed beers, as well as other commercial beer brands, and a tailored selection of snacks.
 Reward your senses and sample the rich aromas of top brews!

-10. Admire (and take a picture in front of) the Academy of Fine Arts building and the Festina Lente Bridge
+10. Admire (and Take a Picture in Front of) the Academy of Fine Arts Building and the Festina Lente Bridge

 The building of the Academy of Fine Arts is probably one of the most beautiful buildings in Sarajevo.
 Situated on the banks of Miljacka river, it was built in a classicist manner and was rebuilt after the war.

 Festina Lente (or in Latin: “make haste slowly”) is a name of a pedestrian bridge over the Miljacka river, in front of the Academy of Fine Arts.
 The bridge is 38 meters long and features an unusual looping in the middle, suggesting slowing down and enjoying the view.
-Conceptual design for the bridge was created by three students of the academy.
+The conceptual design for the bridge was created by three students of the academy.

 Let the spirit of this city inspire you and ask the locals for advice as well.
 They are super friendly, and, after all, they know the best all hidden gems!